equilaterus/wikilaterus/wiki/Blender-for-Videogames.md

 ## Painting

+> This workflow of Blender is partially broken.
+It is recommended to use it with caution (to add details and not for a complete asset painting).
+If you have access to **Substance Painter** it is better to use it, if not, you can *Bake base difusse colors* and use **Gimp** and/or **Krita** for texture painting.

 * General
     * Brush size [ F ]
     * Strength [ shift + F ]
     * Stroke method [ E ]
     * Paint: *Mix mode*.
     * Erase: *Erase alpha mode*.
-    * Bleed: outer margin to avoid artifacts on compressed versions of the texture. [ Broken on 2.78 - 2.79c https://developer.blender.org/T50831]
+    * Bleed: outer margin to avoid artifacts on compressed versions of the texture.
+[Broken on 2.78 - 2.79c](https://developer.blender.org/T50831) - it is recommended to export them and use UVPadder on Gimp to fix this issue and even create better textures that will not show artifacts when mipmaps are generated on the Game Engine (*See Texture Exporting section for more details*).

 * Add multiple slots for each type of detail.
 For example:
    * Color variation.